 This means we actively engage with policymakers, as well as non-governmental organizations, to advocate for a policy and regulatory environment that supports innovation and value that will benefit patients, healthcare systems and society worldwide.
 This includes working to improve access to medicines, to increase awareness and understanding of the often complex and misunderstood conditions our products treat, and to support investment in and advancement of new medical breakthroughs.
 We also engage in discussions pertaining to pricing and reimbursement, intellectual property and trade, and diagnosis and detection.

-Shire’s Global Government Relations and Public Affairs team reports to Shire’s Global Head of Communications and Public Affairs, and subsequently Shire’s Chief Executive Officer.
+Shire’s Global Public Affairs team reports to Shire’s Global Head of Communications and Public Affairs, and subsequently Shire’s Chief Executive Officer.
 Public Policy is a focus area for our Responsibility efforts, and accordingly has representation on our Responsibility governance team.

 - Meets on a regular basis to review Shire’s political activities and approach to ongoing issues;